Wichita businesses adapt party plans to safely ring in 2021

 Any other year, all the lanes inside Northrock Lanes would be packed.

 “We’re dramatically reducing the number of our party packages from 144 down to what will be 36.
-36 party packages but they’re larger packages.
+Thirty-six party packages, but they’re larger packages.
 So, instead of buying one lane, you’ll buy two lanes.
-You can have up to 12 people in your space but then there will be two lanes to the left of you, two lanes to the right of you,” Bowers said.
+You can have up to 12 people in your space, but then, there will be two lanes to the left of you, two lanes to the right of you,” Bowers said.

 Northrock Lanes is not the only business with limited space.